bangnguyen77/pingpong/pingpong/README.md

 ##### By Bang Nguyen

 ## Description:
-This is a webpage that create a little counting game when a user enter a number and from that number the game outputs numbers in certain order.
+This is a webpage that create a little counting game when a user enters a number and from that number the game outputs numbers in certain order.

 ## Specification(s):
 Behavior                |  Input        | Output